Xilinx/XRT/src/runtime_src/doc/toc/xrt_kernel_executions.rst

 **Important points to remember**

-1. Consider a kernel with AP_CTRL_NONE only when it has no Memory input and output.
+1. Consider a kernel with AP_CTRL_NONE only when it has no memory mapped input and output.
 2. There is no need to start the kernel by *clEnqueueTask* or *clEnqueueNDRangeKernel* from the host.
-3. Host comminucates with a continuously running kernel by the stream read and write requests, if necessary.
+3. Host communicates with a continuously running kernel by the stream read and write requests, if necessary.
 4. Dont use *clSetKernelArg* to pass scalar argument to ap_ctrl_none kernel, only use *xclRegWrite* (API to be implemented in 19.2) API.
 5. In general, for the purpose of read and write register values from AXI4-Lite Slave interface, the new APIs *xclRegRead/xclRegWrite* are recommended (replacing obsolated APIs *xclRead/xclWrite*).
 As shown in the code sample below, these APIs requires exclusive CU context reservation via API *xclOpenContext*.